wahabs/hangman/README.md

 hangman
 =======

-This is a simple program to play Hangman, implemented in Ruby.
+This is a simple program to play Hangman between two players, human or computer.